 When and where are the City Council meetings held?

-The City Council meets on the second and fourth Thursday of each month at 7 p.m.
-Study Session Meetings usually are held on the Monday prior to a Council meeting at 7 p.m.
+The City Council meets at 6 p.m. with Study Session Meetings usually held on the Monday prior to a Regular Council Meeting on Thursday of that same week.
 Check the City Meetings Calendar or the Meetings and Agendas pages for the official schedule.
-The Chandler City Council usually meets at 88 E. Chicago St. in the Council Chambers and are open to the public.
+The Chandler City Council usually meets at 88 E. Chicago St. in the Council Chambers and meetings are open to the public.

 What is the difference between a Study Session and Regular meeting?

 Study Sessions are normally held the Monday prior to the Regular Council Meeting.
 Study Sessions provide the opportunity for Councilmembers to have specific questions addressed on items on the Consent agenda.
 No action is taken by the City Council at Study Sessions.
 Public input is reserved for the Regular Council Meetings.